I would add to that: Life is completely meaningless, masturbate as often as possible. That's how I deal with existential dread anyway....

 Edited to add, the Rapture has once again passed me by.

-- Its Cousin likes this
+Its Cousin

 Posted 09 April 2024 - 04:52 AM